This is NIVA

 Our philosophy

 NIVA’s core values lie in promoting a good working life through the research-based formation and dissemination of knowledge.
 We strive to bridge the gap between theory and practice and make sure that our activities are of a high quality in terms of their academic content, pedagogy, and practical arrangements.
-We rely on our extensive network of occupational health and safety specialists throughout research institutions and organizations, primarily in the Nordic countries but also from elsewhere in the world.
+We rely on our extensive network of occupational health and safety specialists throughout research institutions and organisations, primarily in the Nordic countries but also from elsewhere in the world.
 We highly appreciate the participants’ knowledge and believe in the value of human interaction.

 Our concept is primarily to provide an education platform, that facilitates networking and social interaction in which people can meet face-to-face.
 The positive feedback we receive from both attendees and lecturers inspires us to continue with this successful concept.
-However, digitalization also provides great opportunities for learning and communication.
-NIVA strives to integrate digitalized components into our activities where this is the best way of supporting participants’ learning and interaction.
+However, digitalisation also provides great opportunities for learning and communication.
+NIVA strives to integrate digitalised components into our activities where this is the best way of supporting participants’ learning and interaction.

 Our activities are primarily rooted in the Nordic countries and, the northern areas of the Nordic Region (with some exceptions) and in places that are easily accessible.
 Our courses and conferences last two to three days and provide real information of substance and offer excellent networking opportunities.